What are your hours?

 Can we get stuck on the trails?

 YES!
 It only takes a little bad judgement coupled with a little misfortune will have you stuck in a heartbeat.
 Use proper caution when attempting the trails.
+You will be responsible for any towing or fees for rescue.

 Can we ride our horse at your ranch?